ryanmzilis/com.docker.devenvironments.code/Developing.md

-The following information should give you a first introduction at how the Firefox Design System is build and developed.
+The following information should give you a first introduction at how the Firefox Design System is built and developed.

 ## Table of contents